DocRaptor/docraptor-python/README.md

 })
 ```

-If your document will take longer than 60 seconds to render to PDF you will need to use our async api which allows up to 10 minutes, check out the [example](example/async.py).
+Docs created like this are limited to 60 seconds to render, check out the [async example](examples/async.py) which allows 10 minutes.

 We have guides for doing some of the common things: